ucc23/ucc/_pages/DBs_edits.md

 publication.
 From this publication we obtain the [Vizier table](https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=VII/92A).

--ngc 2175: duplicated, removed second entry (no params data) -basel 11: two entries, renamed "basel 11a" and "basel 11b" given their coordinates
+- ngc 2175: duplicated, removed second entry (no params data)
+- basel 11: two entries, renamed "basel 11a" and "basel 11b" given their coordinates

 Removed GCs by name:
 - VDBH_208, van den Bergh-Hagen_208 --> NGC 6256,VDBH 208        d=1.1